 The mission of the Learning Center is to guide students in the process of acquiring the skills needed to meet the demands of our college-preparatory curriculum.
 Our goal is to help provide scholars with the tools and confidence to become independent life-long learners.
-The Learning Center attracts and works with a wide range of students seeking academic support.
+The Learning Center is offered at no additional cost and attracts and works with a wide range of students seeking academic support.
 While much of our focus is helping students to address particular learning issues, we do have some boys who utilize the Learning Center to assist them with a particularly challenging assignment.

 The Learning Center is also the location for Avon’s peer and professional tutoring services.
 If you are interested in having your son attend the Learning Center, or if your son attended the Learning Center last year, please contact me at your earliest convenience.
 I would like to have an individual conversation with you so that we can prepare effectively for the coming academic year.